JimiIT92/MineWorld/README.md

 You can download MineWorld on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mine-world-mod).

 **I will post new releases only there**.
-When a new version or spapshot is released, a new blog post will be available on [the official MineWorld blog](http://mineworldminecraft.altervista.org/blog), which will give more details and insights about the update.
+When a new version or snapshot is released, a new blog post will be available on [the official MineWorld blog](http://mineworldminecraft.altervista.org/blog), which will give more details and insights about the update.

 Any other websites that offers you MineWorld shouldn't be trusted and should be reported immediately (as they could be a scam and contain malicious software)!